-The best location of the pick-up window from the point of view of exterior space and traffic patterns may pose challenges due to the interior layout of the building.
-Ideally, the perfect spot from the outside would line up nicely with a side wall of the cafe or restaurant.
-If, however, the perfect spot happens to be in the men’s room or where the walk-in cooler is installed, there will be some significant remodeling expenses.
+The best location for the pick-up window from the point of view of exterior space and traffic patterns may pose challenges due to the interior layout of the building.
+Ideally, the perfect spot from the outside would line up nicely with a side wall of the café or restaurant.
+If, however, the perfect spot happens to be in the restroom or where the walk-in cooler is installed, there will be significant remodeling expenses.
 The drive-thru will add additional revenue, but this expense should be a part of the ROI calculations.

 What Should You Expect from Employees?

 You will need to think about how you will staff the drive-thru, and what training you will have to provide.
 When you add the drive-thru, you additionally add a different kind of customer interaction.
 People who go through a drive-thru have a different internal clock than those who come into the store.
 If they get stuck in a slow drive-thru, they can’t abandon the line like they could in the store and their frustration will discourage future visits.
 What is the standard in your area?
 If you will be competing with the coffee shop down the street, you should get a good estimate of what their times are.
 Adding non-prepared food items may impact the timing, especially if the staff must go hunting for items which are inventoried in different locations throughout the store.

 Managing a drive-thru does take some training.
 Learning to use the timing mechanism and the drive-thru headset system is not terribly difficult, but each team member who is assigned to this area should have a handle on how it all works.
 The urgency to keep the line of cars moving through as quickly as possible can be enhanced by setting timing goals per daypart.
 Many restaurants incentivize their teams to meet those goals, a model that could work in convenience stores as well.